Tell us a bit about yourself and your organization.

 The Decade of Digital Inclusion brings together a unique intersection of technology, policy, and digital inclusion perspectives.
 How does that interdisciplinary focus intersect with your work?

 We often say the problems of the world are too big for any one company or sector tackle alone.
 Partnerships, collaboration, and knowledge-sharing are critical.
 Working across sectors and disciplines is deeply embedded in the work we do—it’s why we created the Center.
 To have a meaningful impact, we recognized that we had to break down silos and work with those who are closest to the problem—NGOs, researchers, and think tanks and policymakers who work across a variety of disciplines.

 At the Center, we have invested in connecting and mobilizing a global network of practitioners and researchers to build a body of knowledge around financial inclusion and inclusive economies.
 For example, with The Fletcher School at Tufts University, we have launched IDEA2030, a research initiative that is studying various dimensions of digital inclusion globally and within countries—with actionable, practical insights for policymakers and practitioners.

-Through this initiative, researchers have developed , an interactive tool tracking the progress of 90 economies in closing the digital divide based on three measures: gender, rural-urban, and socioeconomic.
+Through this initiative, researchers have developed a Progress to Digital Parity scorecard, an interactive tool tracking the progress of 90 economies in closing the digital divide based on three measures: gender, rural-urban, and socioeconomic.
 For example, the research shows that the Philippines has been driving the changes in closing the gender gap on many fronts.
 It is one of the few countries to close its gender gap in senior roles and in professional and technical roles.
 Regarding financial services, women use digital payments at a 14% higher rate than men, and women might have better savings behavior than men.
 With insights like these, we aim to spark discussion and foster knowledge sharing across sectors and geographies.